krystek77/MERN-TODO-APP/README.md

 example of todo application based on MERN stack

 > Todo application built with the MERN stack along with Redux for state management, Material UI.
 > You can upload image to discribe your task.
-Implemented authentication and authorization.
+Implemented authentication and authorization by JWT.
 > [Application link, HEROKU] - https://mern-to-do-application.herokuapp.com/

 ## Quick Start